cypher4859/Black-Stone-API/README.md

 # Black-Stone-API
-A simple flask API used to control various microservices written in Python
+A simple flask API used to control various microservices written in Python using gRPC and ProtoBuffs